toiletbril/shit/README.md

 written from scratch.
 There's no guarantee that this project will come any close to being finished, so use it at your own risk.

-The goal I initially had in mind is to make a native, interactive, `sh`-compatible shell that can be used interchangeably on **Windows** and Linux, to provide a good `sh` experience on Windows without having to tolerate PowerShell 💩, preferrably being faster (which seems very trivial).
-Later goals were to offer basic replacements of most common coreutils commands like `mkdir`, `rm`, `cat` and others as shell builtins.
+The goal is to be a native, interactive, `sh`-compatible shell without any bells and whistles, that can be used interchangeably on Windows and Linux and offer a good `sh` experience on Windows to avoid having to tolerate PowerShell or some other fancy crossplatform shells, while being faster than all of them.
+Later goal is to offer basic replacements of most common coreutils commands like `mkdir`, `rm`, `cat` and others as shell builtins (and for the moment, `busybox-w32` can be used instead).

 ## Development